Women of Trachis: Synopsis

-The story begins with Deianeira, the wife of Heracles, relating the story of her early life and her plight adjusting to married life.
-She discusses how Heracles was not her first suitor, and her first suitor was actually the river god Aheloos.
-Deianeira tells how with Zeus' intervention, Heracles defeated Aheloos and took her as a wife.
-She is now distraught over her husband's neglect of her family.
-Often involved in some adventure, he rarely visits them.
-It has been fifteen months since she has last heard from Heracles, and Deianeira does not know where he is.
-She sends their son Hyllus to find him, as she is concerned over prophecies about Heracles and the land he is currently in claiming that it could result in the death of Heracles.
-After Hyllus sets off, a messenger arrives with word that Heracles, victorious in his recent battle, is making offerings on Cape Cenaeum and coming home soon to Trachis.
-The messenger also states that his delay home was due to everyone wanting to hear of his victories.
+The story begins with Deianeira, the wife of Heracles, relating the story of her early life and her great difficulties in adjusting to her years of married life.
+Heracles was not her first suitor; the river god Achelous was first to woo her, but, with Zeus's intervention, Heracles defeated Achelous and took her as a wife.
+Now she is distraught over her husband's neglect of their family.
+Often off somewhere involved in some adventure, he rarely sees her or their children.
+It has been fifteen months since she last heard from him, so she does not know his whereabouts.
+She sends their son Hyllus to find him, for she is concerned about prophecies foretelling that Heracles will die if he stays where he is.
+After Hyllus sets off, a messenger arrives with word that Heracles, victorious in recent battle, is making offerings on Cape Cenaeum before coming home soon to Trachis.
+The messenger adds that Heracles's homecoming has been delayed by the popular demand wherever he goes to hear tales of his victories.

-Lichas, a herald of Heracles, brings in a procession of captives.
-He tells Deianeira a false story of why Heracles had laid siege to the city of Oechalia (in Euboea).
-He claimed Eurytus, the city's king, was responsible for Heracles being enslaved, and therefore Heracles vowed revenge against him and his people.
-As a response to this capture, Heracles enslaved the women of Eurytus.
-Among the captured girls is Iole, daughter of Eurytus.
-Deianeira soon learns that, from a messenger, the truth is Heracles laid siege to the city just to obtain Iole, after the king denied allowing Heracles to take Iole as a secret lover.
-He then attacked the city so that he could have Iole anyway.
-Deianeira is distraught and questions Lichas, who soon tells the truth to her.
+Lichas, a herald of Heracles, arrives with a procession of captives.
+He lies to Deianeira about why Heracles had laid siege to the city of Oechalia (in Euboea).
+He claims Eurytus, the city's king, had ordered Heracles enslaved, causing Heracles to vow revenge against him and his people.
+As part of his revenge, Heracles enslaved the women of Eurytus and ordered Lichas to take them to Trachis.
+Among the captured is Iole, daughter of Eurytus.
+Deianeira soon learns from another messenger the truth: Heracles laid siege to the city just to obtain Iole after the king refused to allow Heracles to take Iole as a secret lover.
+Extremely disappointed and upset, Deianeira uses the information to question Lichas more pointedly, and he soon confirms the truth of the messenger's story.